Welcome to the vinYoga website.

 In provision of yoga Coventry is continuously growing and evolving, in various forms, through many different methods.
 Like in most western countries, most studios, yoga schools and classes are almost entirely focused on posture practice, primarily as a form of exercise.
 The vinYoga methodology is also initiated by posture and movement work, and benefits from the wholesome exercise it provides, but also helps to access further, internal dimensions through self observation.
 There can be a lot more to yoga than just postures – if practiced with attention and commitment, yoga can have a great liberating power, helping to bring about harmony of body, mind, the emotional and intuitive self.

-As we recognise that we don’t live in India, have a different ‘ambiance’, different environment, different social, mental and physical conditioning, over many years of practice and teaching experience we have developed ‘adaptations’ specifically to suit our own needs in the modern European context.
+To practice intelligently, we must recognise that we don’t live in India, have a different ‘ambiance’, different environment, different social, mental and physical conditioning, so over many years of practice and teaching experience the vinYoga method ‘adapted’ specifically to suit our own needs in the modern European context.

-For those who are interested in looking beyond the physical practice and want to use yoga to unfold to their full potential, deepr learning is available.
+For those who are interested in looking beyond the physical practice and want to use yoga to unfold to their full potential, deeper learning is available.
 Our practice is backed up by a philosophy that essentially yoga is about integrity.
-The vinYoga approach takes a pragmatic look at concepts from the ‘eight fold path’ described in scriptures such as the Yoga Sutra of Patanjali, and looks at their applicability in current western society, to provide a sensible moral and ethical foundation, without which yoga is rather shallow, or perhaps not yoga at all…
+The vinYoga approach takes a pragmatic look at concepts from the ‘eight fold path’ described in scriptures such as the Yoga Sutra of Patanjali and other ‘traditional’ sources, and looks at their applicability in current western society.
+These sources, as well as our observations of modern living show clearly the need for sensible moral and ethical foundations, without which yoga is rather shallow, or perhaps not yoga at all…

 Because of the many benefits they can offer, it is important to open up dynamic yoga forms to a broader audience.
 To provide this broader access, some lighter practice structures have been developed, modified postures and techniques are employed to suit beginners.